 The company is also committed to the well-being of the community, both locally and broadly.
 The Vanguard Gives Back program supports employees in donating their time, talent, and treasure to assist the areas where we live and work.
-More than half of Vanguard's 14,000 employees give their time to a variety of programs, including educational programs, group volunteer days, food drives, holiday giving, and United Way campaigns.
+More than half of Vanguard's 14,000 employees give their time to a variety of programs, including educational programs, group volunteer days, food drives, holiday giving, and Workplace Giving Campaign.

 My Classroom Economy brings together our dedication to financial education and our desire to support the broad community.
 Employees from across the organization volunteered their time to create this website and all it contains.

 In developing the program, materials, and website for My Classroom Economy, we sought the feedback and guidance of educators like you.